Agathokakological Nincompoop Monk

 Gregory: Mhm.

-Dr. Ist: Yes, it makes sense.
+Dr. Ist: That makes sense.
 Well—

 Gregory: Will you please look for that spare umbrella of yours?